roblanf/raspberrytrap/readme.md

 #### 3. Set up microSD card

+1. Format your SD card for FAT (MS-DOS).
+Protocol here depends on your computer.

-1. Download raspbian to your computer: https://downloads.raspberrypi.org/raspbian_latest
+2. Download raspbian to your computer: https://downloads.raspberrypi.org/raspbian_latest

-2. Unzip the raspbian image that you just downloaded
+3. Unzip the raspbian image that you just downloaded

-3. Attach your microSD to your computer
+4. Attach your microSD to your computer

-4. Install raspbian onto the memory card.
+5. Install raspbian onto the memory card.
 Full instructions, covering lots of approaches on all operating systems, are here: https://www.raspberrypi.org/documentation/installation/installing-images/README.md

 If you are comfortable using the commandline, and you are using a mac, here are the instructions you can follow.
 Don't just copy-paste the code below if you're not sure what it does.
 Some of the code alters disks, and if you get it wrong you could be altering your hard drive not the SD card.